37 Different Types of Wasps in Georgia

 Red Paper Wasps build small paper nests with hexagonal cells suspended from a single stalk.

-For this reason, it is important to keep an eye out for these particular types of wasps in Georgia and take necessary precautions to protect oneself.
+For this reason, it is important to watch for these particular types of wasps in Georgia and take necessary precautions to protect oneself.

 7. Red-and-Black Mason Wasp